What are retained earnings? Advantages and disadvantages

 Boost investor confidence

-How much profit should a company retain?
+How much earnings should a company retain?

 Back to blog